Orbital decay: Tidal effects

-An orbit can also decay by negative tidal acceleration when the orbiting body is large enough to raise a significant tidal bulge on the body it is orbiting and is either in a retrograde orbit or is below the synchronous orbit.
-This saps momentum from the orbiting body and transfers it to the primary's rotation, lowering the orbit's altitude.
+An orbit can also decay by negative tidal acceleration when the orbiting body is below the synchronous orbit.
+This saps angular momentum from the orbiting body and transfers it to the primary's rotation, lowering the orbit's altitude.

-Examples of satellites undergoing tidal orbital decay are Mars' moon Phobos, Neptune's moon Triton, and the extrasolar planet TrES-3b.
+Examples of satellites undergoing tidal orbital decay are Mars' moon Phobos, Neptune's moon Triton, and potentially the exoplanet TrES-3b.

 Light and thermal radiation

 Small objects in the Solar System also experience an orbital decay due to the forces applied by asymmetric radiation pressure.
 Ideally, energy absorbed would equal blackbody energy emitted at any given point, resulting in no net force.
-However, the Yarkovsky effect is the phenomenon that, because absorption and radiation of heat are not instantaneous, objects which are not terminally locked absorb sunlight energy on surfaces exposed to the Sun, but those surfaces do not re-emit much of that energy until after the object has rotated, so that the emission is parallel to the object's orbit.
+However, the Yarkovsky effect is the phenomenon that, because absorption and radiation of heat are not instantaneous, objects which are not tidally locked absorb sunlight energy on surfaces exposed to the Sun, but those surfaces do not re-emit much of that energy until after the object has rotated, so that the emission is parallel to the object's orbit.
 This results in a very small acceleration parallel to the orbital path, yet one which can be significant for small objects over millions of years.
 The Poynting-Robertson effect is a force opposing the object's velocity caused by asymmetric incidence of light, i.e., aberration of light.
 For an object with prograde rotation, these two effects will apply opposing, but generally unequal, forces.

 Gravitational radiation

 Gravitational radiation is another mechanism of orbital decay.
 It is negligible for orbits of planets and planetary satellites (when considering their orbital motion on time scales of centuries, decades, and less), but is noticeable for systems of compact objects, as seen in observations of neutron star orbits.
-All orbiting bodies radiate gravitational energy, hence no orbit is infinitely stable.
+All orbiting bodies radiate gravitational energy, hence no orbit is indefinitely stable.